 Get creative; any changes you make, make them fun.
 Try a new recipe, you could even try a new nut milk.
 Be willing to try something new each day, whether it be something to purchase on-the-go.
 Pret A Manger has some super plant-based salad choices.
 Or maybe have a try at making your own salad, by adding in at least 5 vegetables, nuts/ seeds, and some fresh herbs too.

 Whether it is focusing on removing processed foods and working with more sources of plant-based foods like nuts, seeds, vegetables, seasonal produce or you want to add more so you crowd out reliance on sugar, do it in a way that is enjoyable for you, as this is more likely to stick and form a healthy habit.
 Try this Plant-based protein recipe.

 How can I be more organised?

 Plan ahead and think about what you want to eat, then write a shopping list to buy the ingredients.
-If you need some inspiration, you could check out Food Matters and Oh She Glows websites for a plethora plant-based recipes, and give yourself the time to get creative in the kitchen.
+If you need some inspiration, you could check out Food Matters and Oh She Glows websites for a plethora of plant-based recipes.
+Give yourself the time to get creative in the kitchen.

 Stay healthy this Summer!